memcachier/docs/heroku_articles/expressjs-memcache.md

 $ git push heroku master
 ```

-## Speed up the application with Memcache
+## Speed up the application with Memcached

-Memcache is an in-memory, distributed cache.
+Memcached is an in-memory, distributed cache.
 The primary API for
 interacting with it are `SET(key, value)` and `GET(key)` operations.
-Memcache is like a hashmap (or dictionary) that is spread across
+Memcached is like a hashmap (or dictionary) that is spread across
 multiple servers, where operations are still performed in constant
 time.

-The most common usage of memcache is to cache expensive computations and
+The most common usage of Memcached is to cache expensive computations and
 database queries as well as rendered partials or views such that these
 expensive operations don’t need to happen over and over again.

-### Set up memcache
+### Set up Memcached

-In order to use memcache in your Express app you first need to have an actual
+In order to use Memcached in your Express app you first need to have an actual
-memcached cache.
+Memcached cache.
 You can easily get one for free with the
 [MemCachier addon](https://elements.heroku.com/addons/memcachier):

 ```term